By Mary Velan

 While threats in the summer may call for extra water, planning for a severe snowstorm should focus on warmth and protection.
 These emergency kits should be updated regularly as the seasons, and potential disasters, change, Times West Virginian reported.

 Emergency management planning must take into account all members of society – both their needs and their potential contributions during a disastrous situation.
 Therefore, emergency management has evolved into a collaboration across federal, state and local governments; the business sector as well as nonprofit organizations and individual residents.
 Because these collaborations require teamwork and coordination across different industries, certain factors have proven to increase success and avoid inefficiencies.

-A recent study published in American Review of Public Administration examined the relationship between emergency management collaborations and community social capital – defined as networks of relationships among people who live and work in a particular setting.
+A study published in American Review of Public Administration examined the relationship between emergency management collaborations and community social capital – defined as networks of relationships among people who live and work in a particular setting.
 The study looked at the impact of bridging networks (linking individuals of differing demographic, political and social boundaries) and bonding networks (linking similar individuals and reinforce exclusive identities and homogeneous groups) on emergency management planning success.
 Researchers studied how the formation of these networks affect capacity for collaboration – the creation of stable relationships in planning for future and multiple crisis – not just short-term responses.
 The researchers also distinguished between formal (formal agreements) and informal collaborations (joint planning and informal cooperation), with informal collaborations used most often in emergency situations.